US committee on religious freedom seeks ‘country of particular concern’ tag for India

 Apart from designating India as a “country of particular concern”, the panel recommended that the US government impose sanctions on individuals and entities responsible for violating religious freedom and incorporate religious freedom priorities into bilateral and multilateral forums.

-Additionally, it suggested imposing conditions on financial assistance and arms sales to India on improved religious freedom environment, among other recommendations.
+Additionally, it suggested imposing conditions on financial assistance and arms sales to India on improved religious freedom in the country, among other recommendations.

 In June, the US’ 2023 International Religious Freedom Report also flagged the repression of religious communities in India.